zskelto/csoc-RDP-Report/ADS-RDP.md

 # Blind Spots and Assumptions
 This strategy relies on the following assumptions:

+* Process monitoring is active.
+* Network traffic is being monitored.

 A blind spot will occur if any of the assumptions are violated.
 For instance, the following would not trip the alert:

+* Process monitoring has been deactivated.

 # False Positives
 There are several instances where false positives will occur: